 12. HOME STANDARDS AND MAINTENANCE

 Tenant shall keep and maintain their home and accessory structures clean, sanitary and in good order and repair at all times.
+CEDAR GLEN has the right to restrict height, style, material, and color of any improvements on lot.
 Painted areas shall not be allowed to peel or become weather-beaten and shall be regularly repainted.
 Exteriors and roofing shall not be allowed to become mildewed or stained.
-Windows shall not be allowed to be cracked, broken or fogged due to sealant issues.
+Windows shall not be allowed to be cracked, broken, or fogged due to sealant issues.
+Window screens must be free of tears.
 All damaged portions of the home and accessory structures including but not limited to carports, fences, steps, porches, decks, downspouts and drainage systems and storage units, shall present an attractive and eye pleasing appearance at all times and shall not be permitted to become unsightly.
 All Tenants must submit paint samples to Management for written approval prior to painting exterior of home.

 EXTERIOR DOORS: Shall have permanent stairs and porches with protective railing and be skirted to match home.